 You are starting to sound like my editor 🙂

-Mr. Wiking’s book is a thought provoking and interesting read.
-The Art of Making Memories gives a new perspective on something we may think is trivial, but could very well be vital.
-It is a call to action to chart your own course to create beautiful memories—no matter how big or small they may be.
-It certainly seems to be a worthy endeavor.
-Just as our bodies are made up of a certain percentage of water, surely our hearts must be of memories!
+Mr. Wiking’s book is a thought-provoking and interesting read.
+The Art of Making Memories gives a new perspective to something many of us may pass by or think is trivial—but could very well be vital!
+It is a call to action to chart a course to create your own beautiful memories—no matter how big or small they might be.
+It certainly seems to be a worthwhile endeavor.

 I first became aware of David Freiheit’s YouTube channel Viva Frei during a crossover episode he did with Desk of J. Dogood alum Stephen Cusato of Not Another Cooking Show.
 Intrigued, I clicked over to his channel and ended up finding one of the coolest YouTube shows out there.
 A practicing lawyer in Montreal, David is best known for his VLAWGS— videos where he translates the latest current events into legalese for the rest of us—in a hilariously entertaining way.
 Exceedingly fair and apolitical, he breaks down information in a way that lets you make up your mind for yourself—a principle he holds dear and is passionate about.
 In between informing the public on what’s going on in the legal world, you also get a glimpse of him in the role of goofy dad on his adventures with his wife, three kids, and “Vlawg Dawgs” Barney and Pudge.
 “No one ever gets angry at seeing a dog in a video!” he jokes.
 David generously took time out of his busy schedule to chat with me, and it is my absolute pleasure to introduce you to the refreshingly fun and authentic Viva Frei.